danial23/wiktionary-chrome-extension/README.md

 ## Usage

-- Open the side panel by clicking the extension icon (or by right clicking a word and selecting "Wiktionary Search").
+- Open the side panel by right clicking a word and selecting "Wiktionary Search" (or by clicking the side panel icon and selecting "Wiktionary").

   _Note:_ You need to enable the Side Panel feature in Chrome.

-- Once the side panel is open, search Wiktionary by highlighting word.
+- Once the side panel is open, search Wiktionary by highlighting a word.

-**Popup Mode:** Toggle popup mode by pressing Alt+W, then highlight a word to see its definition(s) in a popup.
+**Popup Mode:** Toggle popup mode by pressing Alt+W, then highlight a word (by double-clicking or dragging) to see its definition(s) in a popup.
 You can change this shortcut on chrome://extensions/shortcuts

 _Note:_ In PDF files, only the right-click method works.